• Skip to primary navigation

 Enjoy fresh or frozen cranberries this fall with these lovely eggless muffins.
 The orange flavor adds a citrus element that goes incredibly well with the tart cranberries.

-These vegan muffins are so quick and easy to whip up, too!
-I like to make them when I start to see fresh cranberries pile up at my local grocery store in the fall.
+These vegan muffins are so quick and easy to make, too!
+I like to bake them when I start to see fresh cranberries pile up at my local grocery store in the fall.
 Although, you can make them any time of year with frozen cranberries.

 Everyone will love this perfectly moist muffin for breakfast, brunch, or snack time.
-Watch them fly as you place them on the counter when you’re hosting for the holidays.
+Watch them fly as you place them on the counter when you’re hosting on Thanksgiving or Christmas.

 Orange cranberry muffins.